 There are times when a file on your computer becomes stubborn and refuses to be deleted, no matter what you try.
 This can be frustrating, especially when the file is corrupted, in use by a program, or simply locked by the operating system.
-Fortunately, there are multiple ways to force delete a file in Windows.
-In this guide, we’ll walk you through each method step-by-step so you can clean up your system without the hassle.
+Fortunately, there are multiple ways to force delete files.

 Why Can’t You Delete a File?